-Learning a language is a rewarding, empowering, useful and amazing experience but, sometimes, finding the motivation to study at home can be a challenge.
+Learning a language like Spanish is a rewarding, empowering, useful and amazing experience but sometimes finding the motivation to study at home can be a challenge.

-That’s why learning abroad is one of the most successful paths to language learning.
+That’s why studying abroad is one of the most successful paths to language learning.
 By learning Spanish in Barcelona you will be able to travel, take daily classes, practice your skills with locals and meet new people from all around the world at the same time!
-But it’s also important to keep an eye on your budget and to know how to save money so you can properly budget your Spanish language trip.
+However, unless you’re a millionaire, it’s equally as important to learn how to save money so you can properly budget your Spanish language trip.

-If you’re learning Spanish with a specific purpose, for example for Business or to get a certification like DELE (Diplomas of Spanish as Foreign Language), the courses at Expanish have you covered.
+If you’re learning Spanish with a specific purpose, for example Business or Medical Spanish, or to get a certification like the DELE (Diplomas of Spanish as Foreign Language), Expanish’s programs have you covered.

-Once you have chosen your course, your accommodation in Barcelona is the second most important thing to consider.
-Barcelona, as a very touristic city, has many accommodation offerings but it is important that you find one that works for you and your budget.
-Expanish gives you the possibility to book your accommodation providing two great alternatives: a shared apartment with other students or a homestay with a local family.
+Once you have chosen your course, your accommodation in Barcelona is the second thing to consider.
+Barcelona, being a touristic city, has many different accommodation offerings, but it’s important to find one that works for you and your budget.
+Expanish offers various, affordable accommodation options, such as a homestay with a local family or a shared apartment with other students.

-For a very reasonable price, you can stay in a student shared apartment, you will be able to choose between a single or twin room in an apartment with other students.
-They are all located within 15 minutes of the school and you can save money by using the kitchen to cook your own meals.
-It is definitely a very fun option that can be budget-friendly.
+If you decide to stay in a student shared apartment, you will be able to choose between a single or twin room, depending on your personal preferences.
+Student apartments are all located within 15 minutes of Expanish and, for extra saving, you can use the kitchen to cook your own meals.
+This is definitely a very fun option that can be very budget-friendly.

 Getting around Barcelona

-Barcelona has a great public transportation and is the best way for you to move around.
-Buses, trains, subway or tram will be able to get you anywhere in the city and for a very good price.
-The other great thing about Barcelona’s transport is completely integrated, meaning that you can use the same ticket or travel card for any type of transportation, as long as you are within the city limits.
+Barcelona has a fantastic public transportation system and is the absolutely the best way for you to move around.
+Buses, trains, subway or tram will all be able to get you anywhere in the city and for a very good price.
+In addition, Barcelona’s transport is completely integrated, meaning that you can use the same ticket or travel card for any type of transportation, as long as you are within the city limits.

-Barcelona is one of the best cities to eat out and, although it is less expensive than London, Paris or San Francisco, it can get pricey if you aren’t careful.
-As with other cities, dinner is always more expensive than lunch and, most bars and restaurants (even really fancy ones) almost always offer a lunch menu on weekdays.
-Most menus give you a wide enough selection, ensuring that regardless of your budget, you’ll always be able to enjoy something.
-For around 10 euros you can get a complete meal with the first course, second course, dessert and drinks and/or coffee.
-And, for a bit more, you can enjoy the lunch menu of some nice restaurants that otherwise would be out of your budget.
+Barcelona is world renowned for its spectacular gastronomy and, although less expensive than London, Paris, or San Francisco, it can get pricey if you aren’t careful.
+As with other cities, dinner is always more expensive than lunch.
+However, most bars and restaurants almost always offer a discounted lunch menu on weekdays.
+Most menus provide a wide enough selection, ensuring that regardless of your budget, you’ll always be able to enjoy something.
+For around 10 euros you can get a complete meal consisting of a first and second course, along with dessert and drinks or coffee.

-- Around 6 euros or more: Pretty much a scam.
+- 6 Euros or more: Pretty much a scam

-Try to ask recommendations from local people about where to eat, for example, your host family if you are in a homestay.
-Each neighborhood in Barcelona has its hidden culinary gems, so get exploring.
-And remember, Barcelona has many great eating offerings, so try not to eat your budget away!
+Ask locals for recommendations not only for the best prices, but the best flavors and experiences.
+Each neighborhood in Barcelona has its own hidden culinary gems, so get out there and explore!
+And remember, Barcelona offers many great food options, so try not to eat your budget away!